-For information on trends, refer to "Outlook" under "Group performance", and to "Country risk" and "Non-financial risk" under "Risk management and control" in the UBS Group Second Quarter 2022 Report, as well as to the "Our environment" section, and to "Top and emerging risks" and "Country risk" in the "Risk management and control" section of the Annual Report 2021.
+For information on trends, refer to "Outlook" under "Group performance", and to "Country risk" and "Non-financial risk" under "Risk management and control" in the UBS Group Third Quarter 2022 Report, as well as to the "Our environment" section, and to "Top and emerging risks" and "Country risk" in the "Risk management and control" section of the Annual Report 2021.
 In addition, please refer to the "Risk factors" and the "Recent Developments" sections of this document for more information.

-4. Administrative, Management and Supervisory Bodies of the Issuer a foreign private issuer with debt securities listed on the New York Stock Exchange ("NYSE"), UBS AG also complies with the relevant NYSE corporate governance standards applicable to foreign private issuers.
+4. Administrative, Management and Supervisory Bodies of the Issuer

+UBS AG complies with all relevant Swiss legal and regulatory corporate governance requirements.
+As a foreign private issuer with debt securities listed on the New York Stock Exchange ("NYSE"), UBS AG also complies with the relevant NYSE corporate governance standards applicable to foreign private issuers.